The Trustee Board meets quarterly and is responsible for strategy, governance and overall financial accountability for Chain of Hope.

 Born and raised in Zimbabwe, Dr Wright graduated in Medicine from the University of Rhodesia and went on to specialise in Anaethesia in South Africa working with greats such as Christian Bernhart.
 Moving to the UK in 1986, Dr Wright has worked on the world’s leading transplant programme of its time at Harefield Hospital alongside Sir Magdi Yacoub.
 Since living in the UK, Dr Wright has worked at some of the top hospitals for paediatric and cardiac care including Great Ormond Street Hospital, The Royal Brompton and Harefield Trust, Papworth Hospital and the Heart Hospital.

-Noted as one of the UK’s top 100 surgeons in the Sunday Times, 2005, Mr Tsang joined the Board of Trustees in 2007 after volunteering as a specialist surgeon and project lead for the charity’s programme in Jamaica.
-Mr Tsang is the chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children and specialises in neonatal cardiac surgery as well as GUCH surgery.
+Noted as one of the UK’s top 100 surgeons in the Sunday Times, 2005, Professor Tsang joined the Board of Trustees in 2007 after volunteering as a specialist surgeon and project lead for the charity’s programme in Jamaica.
+Professor Tsang is the chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children and specialises in neonatal cardiac surgery as well as GUCH surgery.

 Dr Magee undertook his medical degree at Queen’s University, Belfast.
 Following this Dr Magee trained at the Hospital for Sick Children in Toronto, one of the largest and most prestigious children’s hospitals in the world, where he specialised in the catheter treatment of children with congenital heart disease.